-- administrative units with attributes;
+- · administrative units with attributes;

-- polygon features with attributes; and
+- · polygon features with attributes; and

 - linear features links with attributes and geometry.

 The position and shape of real-world features are represented in Boundary-Line data as geometric structures of links.
 They are arranged into recognisable categories.
-Full listings of individual features are listed in Specific NTF Boundary-Line Information in chapter 2 of the technical sheet.
+Full listings of individual features are listed in chapter 2 of the technical specification, Specific Boundary-Line NTF Information.